flutter/plugins/packages/in_app_purchase/in_app_purchase/README.md

 }
 ```

-And this way you get the `transactionState` of a purchase on iOS:
+How to get the `transactionState` of a purchase in iOS:
 ```dart
 import 'package:in_app_purchase_ios/in_app_purchase_ios.dart';